What Does It Mean to Refinance a House?

 More manageable, lower monthly payments

-Lower monthly payments can come with lower interest rates, but you can also lower your payments by lengthening the term of your loan when you refinance.
+Lower monthly payments can come with lower interest rates, but you can also lower your payments and have extra cash each month for other expenses by lengthening the term of your loan when you refinance the loan on your house.
 In that scenario, you would also be paying less toward principle every month, which means your expenses over the life of your loan would be higher.
 You’ll need to crunch the numbers based on your own situation to see what makes sense.
 A reputable lender will walk you through the scenarios so you understand all the options before you make a decision.

 A shorter term

 Changing from a 30-year mortgage to a 15-year mortgage can save you a significant amount of money.
 You’ll pay off your loan faster and at a lower interest rate.
 You will typically have a higher monthly payment but, depending on the amount of your loan and the rate, the difference may be minimal.